 Responsibility for enforcing orders made under the Provisional Federal Rules will vary depending on the circumstances.
 Pursuant to section 89 of the Indian Act, orders in favour of a non-Indian cannot be executed against property of an Indian situated on reserve.
-A court order for compensation between spouses or common-law partners who are Indians, whether a member of that First Nation or not, can be enforced as any other order.
+A court order for compensation between spouses or common-law partners who are Indians, whether a member of that same First Nation or not, can be enforced.
+In certain circumstances, on application by a spouse or common-law partner who is a member, a court can order the transfer of an interest or right as any other order, to the applicant.